KrzysztofBudkiewicz/Portfolio/README.md

 Recently, I started to be interested in software testing and working with SQL databases.
 I would like to deepen this knowledge and develop my technical skills.
 I am intensively learning new techniques and tools.
 I participate in online courses, webinars, deepen my knowledge in private groups on social networks and work with applications and databases dedicated to educational purposes.

-I would love to take my first steps in IT industry and gain commercial experience.
-In future I'm oriented for further development as Automation Tester or Data Engineer.

 ## Skills